JustGav/GreneCultivar-App/README.md

-# Firebase Studio
+# Firebase Studio: Grene.Life Seedbank

-This is a NextJS starter in Firebase Studio.
+This is a NextJS starter for Grene.Life Seedbank in Firebase Studio.

 To get started, take a look at src/app/page.tsx.